na-na-hi/renget/archive/freellamas.md

 ##### How to host your own proxy
 Because I won't keep hosting forever.
 This is experimental and will stop any day.
 On your own machine/rented VM: https://rentry.org/hostfreellamas
-On Google Colab for free - Import this into Google Colab: https://files.catbox.moe/j0uqtg.ipynb - Frostwind-10.7B - 16k ctx, alpaca prompt format.
+On Google Colab for free - Import this into Google Colab: https://files.catbox.moe/77vood.ipynb - Frostwind-10.7B - 11k ctx, alpaca prompt format - temp 0.75, min_p 0.04, rep_pen 1.03

 ##### Contact
 sandwich4093@proton.me